chanzuckerberg/cellxgene-documentation/scExpression/scExpression-documentation.md

     <b>Figure 1.</b> Two metrics are represented in gene expression dot plots, gene expression and percentage of expressing cells.
  </p>

-The combination of these metrics in grid of genes by cell types allows to make qualitative assessments of gene expression (Figure 2).
+The combination of these metrics in a grid of genes by cell types allows to make qualitative assessments of gene expression (Figure 2).

 Genes that are lowly expressed or expressed in a small percentage of cells are difficult to visually  identify in a dot plot.
 This is particularly important for certain marker genes that are specifically but lowly expressed in their target cell types, for example transcription factors and receptors.

 <p align="center">
 	<img src="./files/illustration_main_info.png">
     <br>
-    <b>Figure 2.</b> Types of qualitatively assessments possible in a dot plot.
+    <b>Figure 2.</b> Types of possible qualitatively assessments in a dot plot.
  </p>

 ### How to make sense of normalized values

-The data used to create the averages for the dot plot is [quantile normalized](#Data-normalization) and it ranges from 0 to 6.
+The data used to create the averages for the dot plot is quantile normalized  and it ranges from 0 to 6 ([see below](#Data-normalization) for details).
 Roughly, low expression has normalized values lower than 2, medium expression ranges from 2 to 4, and high expression is higher than 4 (Figure 3).
 These values are used for the dot plot color scheme and are constant and comparable across different dot plots.
 Additionally, the user has the ability to switch to a relative scale that maps the lowest and highest expression values in a dot plot to the min and max colors, thus providing a wider color range for what's shown in a dot plot.

 <p align="center">